MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/photon/quickstart.md

 ### Room Joined handler

-The Room Joined handler is invoked every time a player joins the room.
+The `RoomJoined` handler is invoked every time a player joins the room.
 The following CloudScript handler will intercept such an event.

 ```javascript
 // Triggered automatically when a player joins a Photon room